UbuluHillz/gen-ai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - Provide words in their dictionaty form, student needs to figure out conjugations and tenses.
 - Provide a possible sentence structure.
 - the table of vocabulary should only have the following columns: Japanese, Romaji and English.
-- Do not use romaji when showing japanese text except in the table of vocabulary
+- Do not use romaji when showing japanese text except in the table of vocabulary.
+- Provide clues, considerations and next steps in the tutor process.

 ## Examples